dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Why**

-This change was made because client-generated `string`/`byte[]` values are generally not useful and this inappropriate default configuration was causing issues with reasoning about generated key values in a common way.
+This change was made because client-generated `string`/`byte[]` values generally aren't useful, and the default behavior made it hard to reason about generated key values in a common way.

 **Mitigations**